rclone/rclone/vfs/vfs.md

 because it is only checked every `--vfs-cache-poll-interval`.
 Secondly because open files cannot be evicted from the cache.
-When `--vfs-cache-max-size` or `--vfs-cache-min-free-size` is exceeded, rclone will attempt to evict the least accessed files from the cache first. rclone will start with files that haven't been accessed for the longest.
-This cache flushing strategy is efficient and more relevant files are likely to remain cached.
+When `--vfs-cache-max-size` or `--vfs-cache-min-free-size` is exceeded, rclone will attempt to evict the files based on the `--vfs-cache-strategy`.

+The `--vfs-cache-strategy` determines the strategy rclone will use to remove files from the cache.
+The default value of lru will start evicting the least accessed files from the cache first.
+This cache flushing strategy is efficient, and more relevant files are likely to remain cached.
+However, it may not be well-suited for every workload, so rclone provides several additional options to choose from.

 The `--vfs-cache-max-age` will evict files from the cache after the set time since last access has passed.
 The default value of